-(H K. T. and H A now place the lid on the Ark.
-K S right hand, hands the gavel to H. K. T, who gives three raps on the corner nearest his right hand, hands the gavel to H. K. T, who gives three raps on the corner nearest his right hand, and hands the gavel to H. A., who does likewise and returns it to K. S, who says)
+(H. K. T. and H. A. now place the lid an the Ark.
+K. S. gives three raps with the gavel on the corner nearest his right hand, hands the gavel to H. K. T., who gives three raps on the corner nearest his right hand, and hands the gavel to H. A., who daes likewise and returns it to K. S., who says:)

 K. S.-In order to perpetuate the true pronunciation of the M's.
-W., which was pronounced by those without our sacred mysteries, "Adonai," the Great and Sacred

-Name has been engraved within the center of this golden triangle.
+W., which was pronounced by those without our sacred mysteries, "Adonai," the Great and Sacred Name has been engraved within the center of this golden triangle.
 On the sides of the triangle has been engraved the name of Deity in three languages of the Gentiles, the Chaldaic, the Egyptian and the Syriac.